xmagickit/Team4-SheCanGitIt/README.md

 The project should now be connected and deployed to Heroku!
 </details>
 Once the MVP was achieved and tested on Gitpod, the deployment was done on Heroku.

+Redis after deployment<br>
+Asyncronous messaging using websockets needs a Redis process running constantly in the background.
+This service is provided in the dev environment via a Redis process running in docker.
+While Heroku can also work with docker, the easiest and cheapest option for us (at 0$ per month) was to use the free plan for Redis® Cloud, which works perfectly well for our purposes on the deployment side.
+Its chief limitation is that it can only be used once per Heroku account before monthly payments begin to kick in.

+It automatically writes a Config Variable to Heroku, telling the app where to look for the Publish/Subscribe broker that websockets need.

 [Back to top](#top)